 By the way, if you need accommodation in the town of Uyuni, here are some options for all budgets: Casa de Sal – Salt Hotel, Rummy Hostal, Hotel Jardines, Tonito Hotel, Eucalyptus, Hostal Jerian, Hotel Cristales de Sal, Hostal La Roca.

-Our favorite website for finding the best accommodation deals is Booking.com.
-Click here and save up to 15% on your stay.
-Plus, in many cases, you can book without a credit card, pay directly at the accommodation, and enjoy free cancellation.
+Our favorite platform for finding the best deals is Booking.com.
+Click here to save up to 15% or more on your stay.
+In many cases, you can book without a credit card, pay at the property, and cancel without penalty.

 Uyuni Salt Flats Tour – Day 2: Eduardo Avaroa National Reserve